ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas-v2.md

 | [Denodo](./zeenea-connector-denodo.md) | Server name:ODBC port | `alias = ["denodo.database.com:9996"]` |

 :::note
-The connector creates a data process object for each dataset from Power BI SaaS (V2) to represent the link with the source dataset (even if the source dataset is not present in the catalog).
+The connector creates a data process object for each dataset from Power BI Online (V2) to represent the link with the source dataset (even if the source dataset is not present in the catalog).
 :::

 ### Visualization